patching...

 At 146 pages long, the L.A.
 Bike Plan makes for some detailed reading.
 There are a number of commonsense suggestions, such as making public transportation easier to access for cyclists by increasing the bike rack space on buses from 2 to 3 and putting bike racks at bus stops.
 The program also recognizes that roads need to be upgraded to smoother surfaces, a long overdue acknowledgment for those of us who have bone-jarring rides.

-Through the past months, I’ve written frequently about cycling on Venice Patch.
+Through the past months, I’ve frequently about on .
 I encourage all Venetians to go to two wheels when possible.
 We average less than 35 days of rain a year.
 During our coldest days we can get by with cycling in a sweat suit.

 As gas prices continue to soar, commuting by cycling is nearly free, yet according to the L.A.
 Bike Plan, less than one percent of L.A. commuters do so by bike.
 I bike far more than I drive – I used one tank of gas for the entire month of February.